eulergomees/dnn_cattle_weight_gain/README.md

-# DNN for cattle weight gain
+# Dense Neural Network for poker hand classification

 A DNN for predict and classify the weight gain in beef cattle using my own dataset.